Marklar9197/Jquery-with-Pokemon/readme.md

 -You do not have to have the game restart automatically.

-### Example Videos:

--There are two example videos in the folder.
-Pay careful attenton to the text being displayed and what elements are changing.

-### Getting Started:

--You won't need to edit the pokemon.html file.
-You will need to look at it to get IDs and class names of elements.

--You won't need to edit the pokemon.css file.

--Use the pokemon.js file provided to get started. (or don't)

-### Bonus:

--Add animations to the game.
-Start by making the pokemon wiggle left and right when damaged and tip over when defeated!
-Like so: http://gfycat.com/InsignificantExaltedBlowfish

 -Explore adding a 'damage multiplier' to the Pokemon objects.
 Use this to have stronger/weaker pokemon do more/less damage.